keboola/developers-docs/automate/run-job.md

 permalink: /automate/run-job/
 ---

-A [job](https://help.keboola.com/management/jobs/) represents a work being done in Keboola Connection.
+A [job](https://help.keboola.com/management/jobs/) represents a work being done in Keboola.
 You can create (run) a job from the UI or via scheduled [Orchestrations](https://help.keboola.com/orchestrator/) or Flows.
 A job can also be created manually via the API.
 The easiest way to get started is to create a [configuration](https://help.keboola.com/components/) of the component you want to run and run it manually in the UI.